Product Design

 I initiated my mandate at UNICEF within the Learning Cabinet project, a multilateral partnership that aims to radically transform education worldwide.

-The north star of LEarning Cabinet is to connect education leaders in the Global South with curated EdTech tools to improve learning outcomes for children globally.
+The north star of Learning Cabinet is to connect education leaders in the Global South with curated EdTech tools to improve learning outcomes for children globally.
 As the leading voice in the product design efforts, my work is established in different fronts

-The north star of LEarning Cabinet is to connect education leaders in the Global South with curated EdTech tools to improve learning outcomes for children globally.
+The north star of Learning Cabinet is to connect education leaders in the Global South with curated EdTech tools to improve learning outcomes for children globally.
 As the leading voice in the product design efforts, my work is established in different fronts

 Discovery processes and innovation